 Quick Answers for Clinicians

-Several published indices are available to assess prognosis for the various T-cell or NK-cell lymphomas.
-Proper classification is also important for appropriate treatment and prognostication, given that many of these lymphomas have different biologic behavior and outcomes.
-Prognostic indices include the international prognostic index (IPI) and the age-adjusted IPI, the Prognostic Index for PTCL unspecified (PIT), and the modified PIT.
-These prognostic indices include factors such as age, extranodal involvement, lactate dehydrogenase (LDH) concentration, and bone marrow involvement to predict prognostic risk.
+Several published indices are available to assess prognosis for the various T-cell and natural killer (NK)-cell lymphomas.
+Proper classification is important for appropriate treatment and prognostication, as many of these lymphomas have different biologic behavior and outcomes.
+Prognostic indices for peripheral T-cell lymphomas include the International Prognostic Index (IPI), the age-adjusted IPI, the prognostic index for peripheral T-cell lymphoma, unspecified (PTCL-U) (PIT), the modified PIT, and the T-cell score.
+Other indices include the prognostic index of natural killer lymphoma (PINK), the prognostic index of natural killer-cell lymphoma with Epstein-Barr virus (EBV) DNA (PINK-E), the prognostic index for acute- and lymphoma-type adult T-cell leukemia/lymphoma (ATL-PI), and the modified ATL-PI.
+These prognostic indices include factors such as age, extranodal involvement, lactate dehydrogenase (LDH) concentration, Eastern Cooperative Oncology Group (ECOG) performance status, stage of disease, Ki-67 proliferation index, serum albumin, absolute neutrophil count, and bone marrow involvement to predict prognostic risk.
 Genetic risk factors should also be considered when determining prognostic risk.
-For example, prognosis in anaplastic large-cell lymphoma (ALCL) is related to translocations of the ALK and IRF4/DUSP22 genes.
+For example, prognosis in anaplastic large-cell lymphoma (ALCL) is related to rearrangements of the ALK, IRF4/DUSP22, and TP63 genes.

 Classification